FREQUENTLY ASKED QUESTIONS

 Will you travel to my wedding or session?

 I’m always open to traveling.
-There is a small fuel fee after the first 60 miles.
+There is a small fuel fee after the first 60 miles and the possibility of overnight accommodations.

 What if I don’t want my photos online?